-(a) Operating lease commitments
+(a) Lease commitments

 On 16 October 1997, the company entered into native lease agreements with the Native Land Trust Board to lease land at Lot 1 and 2 on Plan SO 3011, Cuvu, Nadroga.
-The leased land on Lot 1 has a term of 75 years ending on 28 February 2062 and the leased land on Lot 2 had expired in the current financial year.
-Company is in the process of obtaining a renewal.
+The leased land on Lot 1 has a term of 75 years ending on 28 February 2062 and the leased land on Lot 2 has expired.
+The company is in the process of finalising the new lease agreement.